 There is no doubt her record moved the horizon of maximum possible human lifespan further and helped millions of people readjust their expectations.
 But in the eyes of the ordinary person, living for that long in a state of age-related decline does not really sound like the life of their dreams.

 Luckily, modern science is aiming for another goal: an extended period of health and youthful vitality, sometimes referred to as negligible senescence.

-In multiple interventions in animals it has been shown, that by addressing the underlying processes of aging in young or middle aged animals we can help the animals maintain health and activity for longer.
-And now research efforts are focused on translating the same technologies into clinical practice for humans.
+In multiple interventions in animals, it has been shown that by addressing the underlying processes of aging in young or middle-aged animals we can help them maintain their health and stay active for longer; now research efforts are focused on translating the same technologies into clinical practice for humans.